pydemo/databuddy/README.md

 #Templates v.s. free argument entry
 ##Pros
--all templates are tested with presets
+- all templates are tested with presets
 ##Cons
--user has to create new session if new argument has to be added/removed
+- user has to create new session if new argument has to be added/removed

 #SQL*Loader config
--Change SQL*Loader arguments and control file in ```qc32\config\include\oracle.py```
+- Change SQL*Loader arguments and control file in ```qc32\config\include\oracle.py```

 #Exec host config
 - Change host where physical copy is done in host_map.py ```qc32\include\v101\host_map.py```